Juhaziel/New-Solar-Language/documentation/lang_info.md

 If the last parameter of a function signature's parameter list is "...", then

 ### Type definitions ###
-Types can only be defined once.
+Types can only be defined once per scope.
 As such, it is recommended to import them only once through a header file with the `#import` preprocessor directive.

 ```
 using  NAME = TYPE ;`